btellstrom/DD2480_group_19_CI/README.md

 example JSON push events for another repo, called `demo_repo`.

 ## Unittesting of notifications
+The notifications feature is tested in `test_notify.py`.
+It makes sure that the function `update_status` produces a url of the correct format when readin JSON data from a push event.
+A correct formatted url is one that can be used to send a POST request to the GitHub API.
+We also test that the resulting POST request will be invalid if an incorrect token is given or the url is not as defined by the GitHub statuses API, [see this](https://developer.github.com/v3/repos/statuses/).
+Finally, we make sure that no POST request is sent if the status input given to update_status is invalid.

 ## Browsable docs
 To generate browsable documentation, simply run: